dhall-lang/dhall-lang/standard/types.md

 Note that the above rule permits kind annotations, such as `List : Type → Type`.

-# TODO

-* Explicitly document all possible kinds of type errors
-* Ensure that the typing judgments match the equivalent System-Fω
+If the inferred type of the annotated expression does not match the type annotation then that is a type error.